******* Mathematics at the Ness of Brodgar

 The importance of Structure-1

 Structure-1 of the Ness of Brodgar provides a great opportunity to find a unit of length used at the site because it is so precisely built, but has some peculiarities now that I have seen it from close-by.
 Unlike Alexander Thom, I do not think that the unit of length was as absolute exactly the same everywhere as he claims, but I do agree with him wholeheartedly that they aimed at using whole numbers and that there was a center where the unit of length was kept as a standard.
-This was Orkney and the idea is that people from all over the British Isles and even maybe further afield, came to Orkney to gauge there units of length with the standards of Orkney and compare their pulses, their natural wrist watch, against the standards of the number of seconds of the Brodgar Ring.
+This was Orkney and the idea is that people from all over the British Isles and even maybe further afield, came to Orkney to gauge their units of length with the standards of Orkney and compare their pulses, their natural wrist watch, against the standards of the number of seconds of the Brodgar Ring.

-That is at least something I am prepared to consider seriously because of the uniformity of measurements all over Britain and beyond.
-When I first read this idea of Thom’s about such a center, I thought it far-fetched but my own calculations give me now every reason to think he may have been right, because Orkney is so exceptionally sophisticated and everything fits meaningfully.
+When I first read this idea of Thom’s about such a center, I thought it far-fetched but my own calculations and measurements give me now every reason to think he may have been right, because Orkney is so exceptionally sophisticated and everything fits meaningfully.

 I have added the measure of time, the pulse, which is quite a leap of the imagination, but then, the passing of the stars through their opened roofs (proof at Wideford) is related to a concept of time and distance, of speed, a vivid awareness of the movement of the cosmos, and possibly the earth.
 Others no doubt may well find this concept of time too far-fetched in turn, but maybe they will eventually change their mind, as I did regarding Thom’s claim.
 These were true cosmologists, these were the first true all-inclusive thinkers, but closer to the shaman than to religious or scientific hierarchy.
 This is about the harmony of Heaven, a mystic outlook, which one cannot possibly associate with cold astronomical science or rigid dogmatic religion as we know it today